yoctoyotta1024/CLEO/docs/source/usage/examples.rst

 ========

-There are several test cases for CLEO, each with different builds, domains, microphysics, coupling, superdroplet motion etc. They can be found in the ``CLEO/examples`` directory.
+There are several test cases for CLEO, each with different builds, domains, microphysics, coupling, Super-Droplet motion etc. They can be found in the ``CLEO/examples`` directory.

 Each example can be run by building CLEO with the relevant main program